sebdart/ngauspice/README.md

 `~$ node auspice.js build`

 ## About those dreadful NPM Errors (mostly with the Global Install) ...
 You need more valiums and wine ...
-These errors usually happens when you want to rebuild the auspice app without changing your (Global) NPM Install.
+These errors usually happen when you want to rebuild the auspice app without changing your (Global) NPM Install.
 It may also happen with your first build of the App.

 Here typically what may happen and how to solve it (it can happen on all Linux flavors).